Community Rating System (CRS)

 Calvert County’s Participation in the FEMA Community Rating System (CRS) Program

-Calvert County participates in the Federal Emergency Management Agency's (FEMA) Community Rating System (CRS) Program, which requires the county to engage in activities that protect the 100-year floodplain, educate the public and empower the public with 100-year floodplain information and data resources.
+Calvert County participates in the Federal Emergency Management Agency’s (FEMA) Community Rating System (CRS) Program, which requires the County to engage in activities that protect the 100-year floodplain, educate the public and empower the public with 100-year floodplain information and data resources.
 These resources help county citizens become more knowledgeable about floodplain hazards and the means to protect property against flood damage.
-Calvert County's participation in FEMA's CRS Program allows county residents owning property with structures within the 100-year floodplain to receive a 10 percent discount on their flood insurance premiums when they renew their policies (effective May 1, 2015).
+Calvert County’s participation in FEMA’s CRS Program allows county residents owning property with structures within the 100-year floodplain to receive a 10% discount on their flood insurance premiums when they initiate or renew their policies (effective May 1, 2015).

 Resources Available to the Public